Alpha Teknova, Inc. (NASDAQ:TKNO) Short Interest Down 32.5% in May

-Alpha Teknova, Inc. (NASDAQ:TKNO – Get Free Report) was the recipient of a significant decline in short interest in May.
-As of May 15th, there was short interest totalling 35,100 shares, a decline of 32.5% from the April 30th total of 52,000 shares.
-Approximately 0.3% of the company’s stock are sold short.
-Based on an average daily trading volume, of 11,100 shares, the days-to-cover ratio is currently 3.2 days.
+Alpha Teknova, Inc. (NASDAQ:TKNO – Get Free Report) saw a large decrease in short interest in May.
+As of May 15th, there was short interest totalling 35,100 shares, a decrease of 32.5% from the April 30th total of 52,000 shares.
+Based on an average daily volume of 11,100 shares, the short-interest ratio is currently 3.2 days.
+Approximately 0.3% of the company’s shares are short sold.

 Hedge Funds Weigh In On Alpha Teknova

-Several institutional investors and hedge funds have recently modified their holdings of TKNO.
-Conestoga Capital Advisors LLC increased its holdings in shares of Alpha Teknova by 4.1% in the fourth quarter.
-Conestoga Capital Advisors LLC now owns 247,529 shares of the company’s stock valued at $923,000 after purchasing an additional 9,800 shares during the last quarter.
-Fielder Capital Group LLC bought a new stake in shares of Alpha Teknova in the fourth quarter valued at about $156,000.
-State Board of Administration of Florida Retirement System bought a new stake in shares of Alpha Teknova in the first quarter valued at about $35,000.
-Redmile Group LLC boosted its position in shares of Alpha Teknova by 6.5% in the first quarter.
-Redmile Group LLC now owns 171,453 shares of the company’s stock valued at $434,000 after acquiring an additional 10,448 shares during the period.
-Finally, FourWorld Capital Management LLC bought a new stake in shares of Alpha Teknova in the first quarter valued at about $135,000.
-13.81% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the company.
+Conestoga Capital Advisors LLC increased its position in Alpha Teknova by 4.1% in the fourth quarter.
+Conestoga Capital Advisors LLC now owns 247,529 shares of the company’s stock worth $923,000 after buying an additional 9,800 shares during the period.
+Redmile Group LLC increased its holdings in shares of Alpha Teknova by 6.5% during the first quarter.
+Redmile Group LLC now owns 171,453 shares of the company’s stock valued at $434,000 after purchasing an additional 10,448 shares during the period.
+State Board of Administration of Florida Retirement System bought a new stake in shares of Alpha Teknova during the first quarter valued at about $35,000.
+Fielder Capital Group LLC bought a new stake in shares of Alpha Teknova during the fourth quarter valued at about $156,000.
+Finally, FourWorld Capital Management LLC bought a new stake in shares of Alpha Teknova during the first quarter valued at about $135,000.
+13.81% of the stock is currently owned by institutional investors.

 Alpha Teknova Company Profile